-Activity Student Comments / reflection
+Activity Additional linked Activities Student Comments / reflection

-Discuss with the pharmacist any services
+Discuss and record with the

+pharmacist any services

-provided by Pharmacy 1 st in the area.
+provided by Pharmacy 1 st in

+the area.

-Use the WWHAM process (or equivalent)to
+Use the WWHAM process

+(or equivalent)to interview a

-interview a patient with a minor ailmentand
+patient with a minor ailment

-discuss the required action with the
+and discuss the required

+action with thepharmacist

-pharmacist (or other designated member of
+(or other designated

+member of staff) before

-staff) before deciding on most appropriate
+deciding on most

+-

-outcome.
-If this is prescribing a suitable
+appropriate outcome.
+If this

+is prescribing a suitable

-medicine, patient should be counselled
+medicine, patient should be

-appropriately.
+counselled appropriately.

+Record interventions

-Record interventions (advice, referral,
+(advice, referral, treatment)

-treatment) on PMR and discuss this with
+on PMR and discuss this

-the pharmacist.
+with the pharmacist.